Table of contents

 Member

 The standard user role.
-Members can view only their own data and manage personal preferences, availability, and schedules.
-They cannot access other users' information or modify account-wide settings.
+Members can view their own data and manage personal preferences.
+They cannot view other users' information or modify account-level settings.

 Next Step

-After confirming access and roles, click Next to continue to Assign Manager Relationships, where you will define reporting lines and ensure dashboards reflect your real organizational structure.
+After confirming access and roles, click Next to continue to Assign Manager Relationships.
+This step defines reporting lines and ensures dashboards reflect your real organizational structure.

 Login & Signup